RPlaha0390/js-form/README.md

 1.  `git clone https://github.com/RPlaha0390/js-form.git`
 2. Open your favourite CLI and type `cd path/to/repo/js-form`
+3. To install all the dependencies run `yarn install`
-3. Then run `yarn start`.
+4. Then run `yarn start`.
 This will fire up a `dev` instance of the app, on `http://localhost:3000`.
-4. To build the app for `prod` run `yarn build`.
+5. To build the app for `prod` run `yarn build`.
 This will run once, and output a build of the app, ready to upload to a server.